 This programme will provide opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in the three areas specified below.
+By the end of the programme students will:

+Academic Content:

-Acad Academic Content: A1 develop a comprehensive understanding of core skills in the areas of mental health assessment and management A2 develop a critical awareness of the interface between mental health and different schools of though and practice. А3 achieve the above in a multi-professional environment where learning takes place through active participation and discussion of complex and sensitive issues.
+develop a comprehensive understanding of core skills in the areas of culturally capable mental health assessment and management A2 develop a critical awareness of the interface between mental health and different schools of thought and practice, with a specific focus on the social sciences. А3 achieve the above in a multi-professional environment where learning takes place through active participation and discussion of complex and sensitive issues.

-Disciplinary Skills - able to: В1 critically evaluate evidence based research relevant to mental health issues and therapies. В2 interpret and critically appraise quantitative and qualitative methodologies and analyses. В3 synthesise and apply concepts and theory to different contexts in mental health.
+Disc Disciplinary Skills - able to: В1 critically evaluate evidence based research relevant to mental health issues and therapies. В2 interpret and critically appraise quantitative and qualitative methodologies and analyses. В3 synthesise and apply concepts and theory to different contexts in mental health.

-Attributes: C1 demonstrate self-direction and independent learning ability required to improve professional practice.
+Attrik Attributes: C 1 demonstrate self-direction and independent learning ability required to improve professional practice.
 C2 develop a global perspective and recognise the importance of working with diverse groups. С3 make research informed decisions in complex situations and to communicate opinion within a professional environment and to the public.